And I'm broke from paying my dues

 - Have a Gay Old Time: "Big Bob come!"

-- Horny Vikings: "The Vikings"
+- Horny Vikings: The Vikings in "The Vikings" have horned helmets.

 - Leg Cling: Parodied.
 In "The Vikings", Helga strikes a classic pose as one of her subordinates clings onto her leg.